|

 1 kW array on organic farm:

-Here is an installation we did using 6 BP 175 watt modules for an off grid farm done in August 2008.
+Here is an installation we did using 6 BP 175 watt modules for an off grid farm.
 It uses BP 175 watt modules, an Outback FX3524 inverter, an outback 60 amp MPPT controller and 24 volts of gel type battery.
 The scope trace shows how clean the output is from the inverter.
 Pure sine wave inverter output is usually cleaner and more consistant than power from the utility!

 |